openfin/hello-openfin-selenium-java-example/README.md

 2. start chromedriver.exe
 3. run testHelloOpenFin.bat

+To run the Platform Messaging Sample we assume you have either installed the Hello OpenFin app above or you already have the OpenFin RVM installed by installing some other OpenFin Application.

+1. start chromedriver.exe
+2. run testOpenFinPlatformMessaging.bat

 ### Building from Source
-To build one jar that includes all dependencies, use the command `mvn assembly:assembly -DdescriptorId=jar-with-dependencies`
+To build one jar that includes all dependencies, use the command `mvn assembly:assembly -DdescriptorId=jar-with-dependencies` (ensure you have maven downloaded and setup and set in your PATH).
+Once the hello-openfin-selenium-jar-with-dependencies.jar is built ensure it is copied to the release folder before running the .bat file.

 ## Instructions for Selenium Server
 Two example scripts are included in this project to demonstrate use of Selenium Server on localhost.